 A narrow set of international legislations on chemicals that are currently tracked by our organisation.

-Companies placing new chemical substances on the Chinese market must submit new chemical registrations to the Chemical Registration Centre (CRC) of the Ministry of Environmental Protection Agency (MEP) of China.
+Companies placing new chemical substances on the Chinese market must submit new chemical registrations to the Ministry of Ecology and Environment (MEE).
 Access to China REACH Services.

 China Compliant MSDS/SDS

 Companies operating on the domestic chinese market are required to supply specific china compliant MSDS.
 Access to China Compliant MSDS Services.